noman93/Demo-Digital-Wallet--api-jmx/README.md

-# Api Test Of Dmoney in Jmeter
+# Api Test Of Demo Digital Wallet  in Jmeter

 ## How to Run This Project
 - Clone the project